 RPC has traditionally been best known for its core litigation practice, making up over half of its workload.
 Wake up at the back!
 OK, this doesn't sound too sexy.
 But have no fear - there's more to RPC than meets the eye.
-And it's obviously doing something right - staff voted it into an impressive eleventh place in the 2014 Firm of the Year survey (though it's slipped a bit, having managed eighth place in 2013 and fifth in 2012).
+And it's obviously doing something right - staff voted it into a decent thirteenth place in the Firm of the Year 2015 survey (though it's slippied a bit, having managed eleventh in 2014, eighth in 2013 and fifth in 2012).

 So it's litigation front and centre, with a traditional focus on the insurance industry.
 But the firm has diversified its reach, too, ramping up its corporate offering and spreading into just about every dispute resolution nook.
 According to one insider, "the switch to focus on commercial rather

 This means that it can support a variety of rather sexier departments.
 Its punchy media litigation practice has previously acted for The Telegraph Group, the Mirror Group and the Guardian as well as Associated Newspapers (and it seems there's plenty of defamation defending to do).
 The nature of the work means it is frequently in the papers.
 Work on Wembley stadium and the batch of Harry Potter books that went missing are just two examples of headline-chasing stuff.
 And it was hired to draw up the post-Leveson press regulations, which was a nice bit of business.

 It's not a big firm, with around 225 fee earners, but it has a very snazzy glass and steel office near Tower Bridge.
 Which is entirely open plan.
 Although there were the inevitable grumbles about this when it was announced, it's proving to be very popular.
 Although beware the lifts, RPCers bemoan the frequent "electric shocks